 Best small iPhone for seniors: iPhone SE (2020)

 The iPhone SE is a godsend for seniors or anyone else on a fixed income.
-Starting at only $399, it gives you a fully modern iPhone with an A13 processor, so it’ll likely get iOS updates for another four or five years.
+Starting at only $399, it gives you a fully reasonably iPhone with an A13 processor, so it’ll likely get iOS updates for another three to five years.
 Even with just a single lens, the camera is quite good, and some seniors will find Touch ID easier to deal with than Face ID (especially if their previous smartphone was an older iPhone).

 Pros: Price, size, Touch ID